shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-inventory-seller-specifications.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Native Inventory Seller Specifications
+# Microsoft Monetize - Native inventory seller specifications

+> [!NOTE]
-[Buying Native Inventory](buying-native-inventory.md) provides instructions for a global approach in which you reach all sellers simultaneously with a single campaign.
+> [Buying Native Inventory](buying-native-inventory.md) provides instructions for a global approach in which you reach all sellers simultaneously with a single campaign.
 Scaling is the approach we recommend over using any of the seller-specific settings shown here.

 Sellers of native ad inventory define requirements you must meet to serve creatives on their inventory.
 The specifications on this page outline the requirements for individual sellers and allow you to compare requirements across the various sellers if you want to target only specific sellers.
 This page might also help troubleshoot if your creatives aren't serving on the sellers you're expecting.

 ## Creative settings

 Creatives that will serve on native inventory require specific settings when the creative is added.
 To add a creative, navigate to the **Creative Manager** screen.
-Click
-**Create New** and create a single creative.
+Click **Create New** and create a single creative.

 ## Inventory targeting